How to Use ACRIS to Grow Your Real Estate Business

 It should be noted that real estate comps would not be possible without property sales records found on ACRIS or other databases.

-In its many ways, then, ACRIS is a powerful tool that can be used by real estate professionals and investors to make sound real estate judgments.
+In many ways, ACRIS is a powerful tool that real estate professionals and investors can use to make sound real estate judgments.

 Real estate comps help professionals assess the value of properties and price them accordingly.